Levels of Care in Addiction Treatment

-Natural recovery.
-There is no professional or organized care involved at this level.
+There is no professional or organized care involved at these levels of care in addiction treatment.
 Natural recovery is the process of using your natural environment to help you change.
 Most people change addiction using natural recovery.
 For instance, very few people seek any organized outside assistance to quit smoking.
 What is less well known is that even for other substances, natural recovery is the most common method of recovery.

-Outpatient care.
 Professional assistance is provided, as much as all day long, while you live at home.
-If you are participating in services several days per week for several hours per day the level of care may be termed intensive outpatient.
+If you are participating in services several days per week for several hours per day the level of care may be termed, intensive outpatient.
 If the frequency tapers off significantly it may be termed aftercare.
 The terms are relative.
 If your treatment intensity was 30 hours per week, aftercare may be one hour per week.
-If your treatment was one hour per week, aftercare may be one hour per month.
+If your treatment was one hour per week, aftercare maybe one hour per month.
 While an outpatient you might also live in a sober living home or halfway house, which becomes your home while you are there (perhaps for months to years).

-Residential treatment.
 You live in the facility while in treatment.
-The typical program is 28 or 30 days, but longer lengths of stay (e.g., 90 days, 6 months or even 2 years) are also available.
+The typical program is 28 or 30 days, but longer lengths of stay (e.g., 90 days, 6 months, or even 2 years) are also available.
 In many residential facilities the resident’s time is completely scheduled (perhaps to include breaks).
-For instance, you might awaken at 7am, exercise from 7:30 to 8:30, have breakfast at 9, engage in treatment activities from 9:30am to 8:30pm (with breaks for lunch and dinner), have time to journal or read from 8:30 to 9:30, and have lights out at 10.
+For instance, you might awaken at 7 am, exercise from 7:30 to 8:30, have breakfast at 9, engage in treatment activities from 9:30 am to 8:30 pm (with breaks for lunch and dinner), have time to journal or read from 8:30 to 9:30, and have lights out at 10.
 The treatment activities can vary considerably from facility to facility, but typically include a mixture of group sessions, educational sessions, holistic healing (yoga, meditation, guided imagery, etc.), individual sessions, and recreational activities.